Making chocolate from bean-to-bar, what does it mean?

 Chocolate is like a sponge, if it is stored next to your soaps, you will get soap flavoured chocolate... ewww!

 Milk and white chocolate and chocolate with inclusions have a shorter shelf-life of 6 months.

 Are the packaged chocolate and boxed orders safe from COVID-19 contamination?

 Yes, packaged chocolates are safe.
 According to the latest findings from the WHO, the virus is not found to be spread through food but from person-to-person.
 Confirmed by the CDC Center for Disease Control and Prevention, there are no known cases of COVID-19 spreading through food.

 Can you ship during warmer months?

 Yes, we absolutely can ship during warm weather.
-During the warmer months, orders are packed in insulated containers with reusable gel ice packs and shipped Express at an additional cost.
+During the warmer months, orders are shipped Express at an additional cost.
 This is to reduce the risk of melting and ensure speedy delivery.